 If it appears that students cannot be transported safely to school in the morning or home at the end of the school day, BH-BL schools will be closed.
 If either possibility is a concern, the superintendent, transportation director and Buildings & Grounds Department will gather information regarding road conditions current weather conditions, forecasted developments, and the ability of municipal agencies to keep up with the weather.
 The district will make every attempt to announce snow days or delays by 5:30 a.m.

-If it appears that students cannot be transported safely to school at the usual time in the morning, but that the weather will allow a safe afternoon dismissal, the district may utilize a two-hour delay to the start of the school day.
-The district will no longer call a one-hour delay.
+If it appears that students cannot be transported safely to school at the usual time in the morning, but that the weather will allow a safe afternoon dismissal, the district may institute a two-hour delay to the start of the school day.
 When there is a two-hour delay, the bus will arrive two hours later than the usual pickup time.
-In cases where a two-hour delay leads into a full snow day, this decision will be made by 7 a.m.
+There may be times when a 2-hour delay needs to turn into a full snow day.
+In those situations, the decision to call a full snow day will be made by 7 a.m.
 If you do not hear anything after a two-hour delay is called, you should assume school is opening on the delayed schedule.

 If students cannot be transported to and from afternoon and/or evening activities safely, the events will be canceled.
 The transportation director, a school principal, and/or athletic director will discuss weather-related concerns with the superintendent by 12:30 p.m. to cancel afterschool activities and by 2 p.m. to cancel evening activities.